-A quality hay feeder will minimize money lost to hay that is wasted on the ground.
-Hay can be wasted in a variety of ways.
-Hay left lying on the ground is frequently wasted when ground moisture, rain, snow, dirt, mud and animal waste mixes with the hay over a short period of time.
-Hay left directly on the ground is also used to mark territory by dominant horses and makes beds for others, wasting upwards to 50% of its intended use in a matter of a few days, if not hours.
+A quality hay feeder will minimize the amount of hay that is wasted on the ground, saving you money.
+Hay left on the ground will be quickly ruined in a variety of ways.
+Ground moisture, rain, snow, dirt, mud and animal waste mixes with the hay over a short period of time, rendering it useless.
+Dominant horses will sometimes mark their territory in any hay left directly on the ground.
+Other horses will take the opportunity to make a bed out of it and lie down.
+With all these factors, as much as 50% of your hay can be wasted in a matter of a few days, if not hours.

-Even hay in an open round bale feeder wastes a significant amount of hay.
-Hay is pulled out all over the ground surrounding the feeder.
-Hay on the bottom also rests right on the ground and can become wet and moldy.
-To minimize waste in typical ground hay feeders, cone inserts are used.
-The bale is suspended in a cone of steel or chains to eliminate ground contact.
-Air circulation through the bottom will keep hay dry thereby reducing waste through mold and rot.
+What about round bale feeders?
+Do they solve this problem?
+Fact is, even hay in an open round bale feeder has a significant amount of waste.
+With this style feeder, your expensive hay is pulled out all over the surrounding ground.
+What's more, the hay on the bottom also rests right on the ground and can become wet and moldy.
+Once it becomes moldy, it is no longer edible and if the mold is bad, it can spread throughout the hay.
+If you have this type of open bottom ground feeder, we suggest making sure to use cone inserts.
+With a cone insert, the bale is suspended in a steel cone or via chains to eliminate any ground contact whatsoever.
+Air circulation through the bottom will keep hay dry, thereby reducing a substantial amount of waste that would otherwise be caused by mold and rot.
 Combining a cone feeder insert with a round bale feeder provides substantial savings and stretches out the hay supply.
 The insert keeps the hay in the feeder as cattle are eating and cuts hay loss to a minimum.

 PROBLEM: Enormous amount of hay LOST using the standard hay ring.